 The property settlement process involves a consideration of the financial and non-financial contributions (including homemaker and parenting responsibilities) of the parties.
 In many cases the non-financial contributions may be considered to be equal to the financial contributions.
 After the contributions are assessed, the current and future needs of each party are taken into consideration.
 Factors include the age and health of each party, their income and earning capacity, their financial resources, their carer responsibilities and other factors.

 During a divorce or separation, there is often the question of how assets and property should be distributed.
 For most people this is a confusing area of the law and one that requires the help of a professional with expert knowledge and experience.

+In this often painful and disruptive time you can count on our experience and compassionate team for the right legal advice and support.
 Our job is to help you through the legal process of a property settlement in a way that is just and equitable to both parties.
-Call our team of experts at our Southport based office on the Gold Coast.